-Jim Millington is a Senior Lecturer at the University of Cumbria Institute of the Arts and programme leader for the BA(Hons) Graphic Design and BA(Hons) Illustration courses.
+Jim Millington is a Senior Lecturer at the University of Cumbria Institute of the Arts and programme leader for the BA(Hons) Graphic Design courses.

-Currently, he works primarily with Level 5 and Level 6 students on both courses, teaching most aspects of graphic design and studio practice.
+He works with Level 4, 5 and 6 students on the Graphic Design and Illustration courses, teaching most aspects of graphic design and studio practice.
 He has wide interests and experience in the field, from corporate identity, packaging, branding and editorial design to typography and creation of letterforms.

 Jim also visits schools and colleges, delivering presentations about the range of wonderful art, design and media courses offered at the institute.